dz1dz1on/gelator-homework/task1.md

 # Task 1

 This is not a proper Test Plan.
-It is more like my apprach to the problem.
+It is more like my apprach to the problem.<br/>
-Described below cases in **What should be tested** section are needed to be tested and covered.
+Described below cases in **What should be tested** section should to be tested and covered by developers too.

 ### DEVELOPERS